JoeHO888/JoeHo888.github.io/projects/Attempt-to-solve-Geetest-CAPTCHA.md

 Here's a Geetest CAPTCHA I managed to crack with image processing and automation technology.
 {% include figure.html image="/images/Attempt-To-Solve-Geetest-CAPTCHA/successful_cracking.gif" alt="Successful Case for cracking CAPTCHA" %}

-Remark: CAPTCHA was available at [https://www.geetest.com/en](https://www.geetest.com/en), but it is unavailable now.
-However, chinese version of this kind of CAPTCHA is still available, so I will use chinese CAPTCHA in below demonstration section.
+Remark: [English CAPTCHA](https://www.geetest.com/en) was available previously, but it is unavailable now.
+However, [chinese version](https://www.geetest.com/show) of this kind of CAPTCHA is still available, so I will use chinese CAPTCHA in below demonstration section.
 {% include figure.html image="/images/Attempt-To-Solve-Geetest-CAPTCHA/english-demo-page.jpg" alt="English CAPTCHA Demo Page" %}
 {% include figure.html image="/images/Attempt-To-Solve-Geetest-CAPTCHA/chinese-demo-page.jpg" alt="Chinese CAPTCHA Demo Page" %}

 ## Technology Stack
-1. Selenium (Atutomatically to click the maine pane of the CAPTCHA)
+1. Selenium (Make our bot behave like a human being to click the icons in CAPTCHA)
-2. OpenCV (Image Processing, finding the targets on the main pane)
+2. OpenCV (Our bot uses it to solve the CAPTCHA through Image Processing and Object Detection)
 3. Other Libraries (matplotlib, urllib, numpy, scipy, skimage, time, Pillow)

 ## Terminology